This post may contain affiliate links. Please read our disclosure.

 Dexcom’s G6 and G7 models are the brand’s most up-to-date glucose monitors.
 They use a sensor to continually measure glucose over a ten-day term.
 The sensor has a small needle that reaches interstitial fluid under the skin, held in place with an adhesive patch on the skin’s surface.

-Both models can connect to smartwatches to display data on these devices.
+Both models can connect directly to smartwatches.
 They can also send this information to Android and iPhone smartphones through Bluetooth.

 They will monitor glucose levels and send alerts when they are too low.
 They are FDA-approved and suitable for anyone over the age of 2, so both adults and children can wear them.